6si/shipwright/README.md

 ```

 Additionally your config file can map directory names to alternative
-docker repositories like so.
+docker repositories.
 For example here is a `.shipwright.json`
 for the docker hub user `shipwright` that also maps the root of the
-git repositor to the docker image `shipwright/shared` and the `/foo'
+git repositor to the docker image `shipwright/shared` and the `/foo`
 directory to `shipwright/awesome_sauce`.

 ```json